 However, the time span varies from state to state.
 During a plumbing apprenticeship program, one studies subjects such as safe use of tools and equipment, domestic piping, blueprint reading, welding, pipe system design and plumbing code.

 Most trade occupations require hard work and commitment to study.
-The plumbing, a multi-billion dollar industry, is no exemption.
+The plumbing industry is a multi-billion dollar industry, and as such is no exemption in that education, experience and professionalism are important to find success in this industry.

 Determination is the hallmark of success in a plumbing career.
 For one to have an impeccable mastery of plumbing and gain the various skills related to it, it is a requirement that such a person has to successfully enroll and go through a program in plumbing technology.
 Such programs are offered in community colleges and vocational schools.
 Another option is applying for an apprenticeship program in plumbing.
 There are no shortcuts, for one to advance in this career and rank up to high professional titles, one has to be prepared to go through its formal structure.